Manasasajjan/Product-Recommender-System/README.md

 Check out the **model comparison** section to compare how different collaborative filtering techniques perform, and gain insights into the strengths and limitations of each approach.

 ---

-This refined README provides a clear and professional overview of the project, making it easy for users and contributors to understand and get started.